-During the course of my travels this spring, I tried to make note of new fields, double checked some fields from last year and have tapped into my sources to find a few surprises.
+During the course of my travels this spring (2017), I tried to make note of new fields, double checked some fields from last year and have tapped into my sources to find a few surprises.

-I am about to share with you some of my finds...keep in mind that 2016 has had a slow start with lots of rain so the fields are not as advanced as they normally are and the fields in the south will certainly be blooming a bit faster than the north.
+I am about to share with you some of my finds...keep in mind that 2017 has had a dry start with little rain so the fields are not as advanced as they normally are and the fields in the south will certainly be blooming a bit faster than the north.
 I wish you well on your treasure hunt, and hope you share some photos of the fields you find (complete with an address or area!)

 This area, besides being known for its unique and evocative landscape of naked hills, which depending on the season range from bright greens to golden harvest to a purple gray dirt, is also well known for a plethora of sunflower fields.
 Personally, I don't know what captures my eye more - the sunflowers or the round bales of hay that start to pop up in mid- June.

-This area is truly my secret find...last year as I visited several accommodations in the area, I found that Mugello not only has great truffles, chestnuts and a potato filled tortelli pasta but it also has a secret stash of sunflower fields.
+Confirmed (June 2017): This area is truly my secret find — I found that Mugello not only has great truffles, chestnuts and a potato filled tortelli pasta but it also has a secret stash of sunflower fields.
 Places like Fattoria i Ricci and La Topaia are completely surrounded sunflowers.

 Only a short distance past Lago Bilancino, in direction Florence and the Villa Medici at Cafaggiolo, you will find a field of sunflowers.

-This area is actually more well known for its tobacco and grain harvest, with several summer sagras to savor the local flavors and activities that pull out the old tractors and antique farming tools...so you can watch how it "used" to be done.
-But this year, centering around the town Bibbiena and Poppi you will find several sunflower fields visible right off the main road.
+Confirmed (June 2017): This area is actually more well known for its tobacco and grain harvest, with several summer sagras to savor the local flavors and activities that pull out the old tractors and antique farming tools...so you can watch how it "used" to be done.
+But this year, centering around the town of Subbiano and in the area of Poppi you will find several sunflower fields visible right off the main road.